On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 The flag complex of $\Delta$ is \emph{planar} if it can be embedded into the $2$-dimensional sphere $\field{S}^2$.
-From now every time we call a planar flag complex $\Delta$ we always consider $\Delta$ is a subspace of a $2$-dimensional sphere $\field{S}^2$. \end{defn}
+From now on every time we consider a flag complex it will be as a subspace of the $2$-dimensional sphere $\field{S}^2$. \end{defn}

 The following lemma provides necessary and sufficient conditions for right-angled Coxeter groups of planar nerves to be one-ended.

 \begin{lem} Let $\Delta\subset \field{S}^2$ be a non-simplex planar flag complex.
 Then $G_{\Delta}$ is one-ended if and only if $\Delta$ is connected has no separating vertex and no separating edge. \end{lem}